roxanatrufelea/OOPProject/README.md

 # OOPProject

-C++ Desktop Application for Residentiary Administration The GUI was created in Qt the data is stored in txt and cvs files
+C++ Desktop Application for Residentiary Administration
+The GUI was created in Qt
+The data is stored in txt and cvs files

 This application was created to manage the occupants of a block
 OOP concepts used: abstraction, encapsulation, inheritance, and polymorphism